adrianolszewski/model-based-testing-hypotheses/README.md

 10. Sometimes Wald's testing fails to calculate (e.g. estimation of covariance fails), while the likelihood is still obtainable and then the LRT is the only method that works.
 Who said the world is simple?
 And sometimes the LRT is not available, as mentioned above.
 Happy those, who have both at their disposal.

 11. LRT allows one for performing AN[C]OVA-type analyse (which requires careful specification of the model terms!) but mat not be available in your software for a more complex analysis of contrasts (e.g. in planned covariate-adjusted comparisons), so you'll have to specify the nested models by hand.
 At the same time, Wald's approach takes full advantage of the estimated parameter and covariance matrix, **which means that "sky is the only limit" when testing contrasts of any complexity**.
-With LRT it will be much harder to obtain appropriate parametrization.
+With LRT it will be harder to obtain appropriate parametrization, but it's still doable if only you carefully set contrasts!
+(TODO: show example with `glmglrt`)

 12. **Wald's (and Rao!) inference is not transformation (or re-parametrization) invariant**, using derivatives, sensitive to it.
 If you use Wald's to calculate p-value or confidence interval on two different scales, e.g. probability and logit transformed back to the probability scale, you will get different results.
 Often they are consistent, but discrepancies may occur at the boundary of significance and then you're in trouble.
 By the way, Wald's on the logit scale will return sensible results, while Wald's applied to probability scale may yield negative probabilities (e.g. -0.12) or exceeding 100% (e.g. 1.14).
 This is very important when employing LS-means (EM-means) on probability-regrid scale(!).
 On the contrary, the **LRT IS transformation invariant** and will have exactly the same value regardless of any monotononus transformation of the parameter.